ejosborn/nextjsdashboard/README.md

 # Finances Application

 This is a Finances web application built using Nextjs, tailwindcss, and PostgreSQL to store the data.
-It is an application that
+It is an application that tracks invoices, revenue, and customers that the business currently has.
+All of the data is stored by Vercel and is read from SQL queries to the Databases.

 ## Currently Building